sshtools/sshapi/sshapi-examples/Maverick-README.txt

 as a file named maverick-license.txt.

-Alternatively, place it in the directory you will run your application from as a file name .maverick-license.txt (notice the preceeding '.').
+Alternatively, place it in the directory you will run your application from as a file name .maverick-license.txt (notice the preceding '.').

 Building From Source (Maven)